This post may contain affiliate links.

 Notes

-• If you’re using only frozen fruit, increase the baking time by 30–45 minutes.
-If you’re only using one of the fruits frozen, increase the baking time by 30 minutes.
-I recommend seeking out frozen wild blueberries as they work better in this pie than regular frozen blueberries.
+Using Frozen Fruit: If you’re using frozen blueberries and rhubarb, increase the baking time by 30–45 minutes.
+If you’re using a combination of fresh and frozen, increase the baking time by 30 minutes.
+I recommend seeking out frozen wild blueberries as they work better in this pie than regular frozen blueberries (and they are more flavorful and sweeter).

-• Make it lower in sugar: cut back total sugar from ¾ cup to ½ cup.
+Make it lower in sugar: cut back total sugar from ¾ cup to ½ cup.
+The pie will be much more tart.

 Nutrition